 Guide Hachette des vins

-Wine rated (2015 guide) 3*Top Pick (Exceptional wine)
+Wine rated (2015 guide) 3*Top Pick (Exceptional Wine)

-Rated estate (2018 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2018 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the wine: